danwoods/playlist/README.md

 Motivation
 ==========
-Mainly to play with node and html5 :)
+Mainly to play with node and html5 :) I'm also trying to use as few libraries as possible on the client side, to keep the code as lean and fast as possible.

 Demo
 ====